 Regardless, prospective Internet defamation plaintiffs should think twice before reacting too strongly, as this may be nothing more than a fluke opinion that is eventually overturned.
 If I had to guess, it probably will be.
 The decision seems like an outlier in multiple respects.

 If the ruling does stand though, it would have a significant and favorable impact on Plaintiffs who are victims of Internet defamation, especially in California.
 Although many companies have policies where they voluntarily remove defamatory content if they receive a court order, others do not and refuse such removals (like RipoffReport.com).
 This case is a clear roadmap establishing precedent as to how a website could be forced to remove content in these situations involuntarily.

 Just because this case opens new doors doesn’t mean that this is the most appropriate course of action for a Plaintiff to take in any given case.
 For example, seeking a judgment like this against a litigious company like Yelp or Ripoff Report may not be a good idea.
 It may cause these companies to attempt to interfere with the case, appeal certain decisions, and drive up litigation costs significantly.
 It may, in more ways than one, cause a Streisand Effect in circumstances where the goal of the litigation is to draw as little attention to the matter as possible.

 Further, as stated above, most companies have policies that they will voluntarily remove content in these situations anyways.
 If someone were to take the additional step of ordering the company to comply, it’s possible that they may take offense to the mandate and do the opposite.

-For more information or questions, or if you are a victim of online defamation looking to remove content from the Internet, contact Aaron Minc, an attorney at the law firm of Minc LLC at 216-373-7706 or email@example.com.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.
+For more information or questions, or if you are a victim of online defamation looking to remove content from the Internet, contact Aaron Minc, an attorney at the law firm of Minc Law at 216-373-7706 or [email protected] To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.